Inqbus/rpi_widgets/README.md

 But there are virtually no limits to extend or shape IRW.

 **This is a work in progress!
 Please do not use this for production.**
-If you are interested in using or like to comment or contribute please open an issue.
+If you are interested in using or like to comment or contribute please open an issue or contact me via email.

 IRW has the some neat features: